-Musical arrangements in collaboration with MATTHEW DEAN MARSH, MICHAEL HANF, LAVINIA PAVLISH, and DAN BARTFIELD
+MATTHEW DEAN MARSH, MICHAEL HANF and DAN BARTFIELD

-Joseph Keckler and an intimate musical ensemble lead the audience through a series of vignettes, each like a stop on a late-night train-- from Paris to Hamburg, Michigan to Times Square and the symbolic space of The Crossroads, a place of danger and possibility.
-The text dances between comedy, commentary and communion, while the score features smoky pop songs, propulsive invocations, and leaps into the operatic realm.
+Joseph Keckler and an intimate musical ensemble lead the audience through a series of vignettes, each like a stop on a late-night train– from Paris to Hamburg, Michigan to Times Square and the symbolic space of The Crossroads, a place of danger and possibility.
+Train with No Midnight dances between comedy, commentary and communion.
+The score features smoky pop songs, propulsive invocations, and leaps into the operatic realm.